Paloja2017/Taxi_Data_Report/README.md

 ## Visualizations:

   The report is single paged and intended for simplicity of usage.
 We are measuring five metrics: Fare Amount, Average Trips Amount, Number of Trips, Tip Amount and Total Amount in single page - you can change the metrics in slicer down right also we have a slicer down left for years you want to analyze.
 When you click a particular metrics slicer down right that BAN number which is measured is highlighted.
+For the color I have chosed #7B88BF to be in harmony with the fictional company logo.
   <br />

   ![](GifTest.gif)